amida-tech/jsonapter/README.md

 <a name="default" />
 #### `default` rule

-This rule can be used to assign default values after templates are evaluated to be `null`
+This rule can be used to assign default values after templates are evaluated to be `null`.
+It can any value or a function.
 ```js
 var template = {
     content: {